 These digital twins are important for providing data both on an infinite domain and for long time periods, overcoming experimental limitations.
-In previous work we have shown that brainbots can be programmed to execute diffusive motion on long time scales, while on short time scales they exhibit ballistic motion~\cite{Noirhomme2025,Novkoski2025}.
+In previous work, we have shown that brainbots can be programmed to execute diffusive motion on long time scales, while on short time scales they exhibit ballistic motion~\cite{Noirhomme2025, Novkoski2025}.
 The framework constructed here can be used to find more efficient algorithms of motion that lead to diffusion on a given time scale, without the need for a large number of experiments.
-It also allows an extension of the bot behavior to more complicated desired regimes such as super-diffusive and sub-diffusive motion.
-Access to large numbers of numerical trajectories is also very useful for machine learning approaches.
-Such approaches can learn from the generally stochastic statistics of brainbot trajectories to train neural networks to achieve complex desired trajectories, as well as include specific interactions between multiple bots, which may possibly reveal novel dynamical regimes.
-We intend to implement such machine learning methods in the near future.
+It also allows an extension of the bot behavior to more complicated desired regimes, such as super-diffusive and sub-diffusive motion.
+Additionally, access to a large ensemble of numerical trajectories can prove useful in training machine learning models.
+Such approaches can learn from the generally stochastic statistics of brainbot trajectories to train neural networks to achieve complex desired trajectories, while incorporating specific interactions between multiple bots, which may possibly reveal novel dynamical regimes.
+We plan to implement such machine learning methods in future work.

-Another benefit of our kinematic framework is in enabling improved control of the bots.
-While attempts have been made in the past to introduce basic control into bristlebots~\cite{Mousavi2025}, these rely on complex physical models of the bristles.
-Under our framework, model predictive control (MPC) approaches that run directly on the brainbot~\cite{Nguyen2024} can easily be adapted to have physics-informed control over the trajectories, enabling the execution of arbitrary desired trajectories.
-Our framework, being computationally light, is very well-suited to such an on-bot approach.